pythtb/pythtb/docs/source/about.rst

 - The flexibility with which Python can be interfaced with graphics and visualization modules
 - In general, the easy extensibility of Python programs

-You can get an idea of the capabilities of the package by browsing the :doc:`PythTB examples <examples>`.
+You can get an idea of the capabilities of the package by browsing :doc:`usage <usage>` for an end-to-end walkthrough and :doc:`examples <examples>` for notebooks that demonstrate these workflows.

 Tight-binding models
 ^^^^^^^^^^^^^^^^^^^^^